chef/chef/nil-discussion.md

 ### Properties with no default treat `nil` as valid

+This is tied with the next one for my favorite.

 This passes all of the rules, and is simple.
 If the default is not specified, then we are giving you a default, and we should take our own steps to make sure it is a valid one.